Article 5.

 b.
 Principles of construction and safety.

 c.
-Technical and practical knowledge of on‑site wastewater systems typical to the specified grade level.
+Technical and practical knowledge of on-site wastewater systems.

 d.
-Laws and rules related to the installation, construction, repair, or inspection of the specified on‑site wastewater system.
+Laws and rules related to the installation, construction, repair, point-of-sale inspection, evaluation, or private compliance inspection of on-site wastewater systems.

 (b) Location of Examinations. - The Board shall provide a minimum of three examinations each year; one each in the eastern, central, and western regions of the State.

-(c) Approval of Certification Programs. – The Board may issue a certificate at the appropriate grade level to an applicant who has completed an approved training or continuing education program.
+(c) Approval of Certification Programs. - The Board may issue a certificate to an applicant who has completed an approved training or continuing education program.

 (d) No Degree Required. - An applicant shall not be required to hold or obtain an educational diploma or degree to obtain a certificate.
 An applicant that meets all the conditions for certification except for passage of the Board examination may take the examination on three successive occasions without having to file for a new application, pay an additional application fee, or repeat any applicable training program.
 If the applicant fails to pass the Board examination on three successive occasions, the applicant must reapply to the Board, pay an additional application fee, and repeat the training program.

-(e) Certificate. – The certification shall show the full name of the certificate holder.
+(e) Certificate. - The certification shall show the full name of the certificate holder.
 The certificate shall provide a unique identification number and shall be signed by the Chair.
-Issuance of the certificate by the Board shall be prima facie evidence that the person named therein is entitled to all the rights and privileges of a certified contractor or inspector, at the grade level specified on the certificate, while the certificate remains in effect.
+Issuance of the certificate by the Board shall be prima facie evidence that the person named therein is entitled to all the rights and privileges of a certified contractor at the grade level specified on the certificate, inspector, Authorized On-Site Wastewater Evaluator, or Private Compliance Inspector while the certificate remains in effect.

 § 90A-78.
 Certification renewal.

-(a) Renewal. – All certifications shall expire at intervals determined by the Board unless they are renewed.
-In no event may the interval determined by the Board be less than one year.
-To renew a certification, a contractor or inspector must meet all of the following conditions:
+(a) Renewal. - All certifications shall expire on December 31 of each year unless they are renewed.
+To renew a certification, a contractor, inspector, Authorized On-Site Wastewater Evaluator, or Private Compliance Inspector must meet all of the following conditions:

-(1) Submit an application for renewal on the form prescribed by the Board.
+(1) Submit an application for renewal on the form prescribed by the Board, which includes all supporting documents requested on the renewal form.

 (3) Pay the certification renewal fee.